GenericMappingTools/GMTjl_doc/documentation/modules/mask.md

 - **T** or **tiles** : -- *tiles=true*\
     Plot tiles instead of clip polygons.
 Use **fill** to set tile color or pattern.
 Cannot be used with **dump**.

+- `touches`: For the grid/image method, include all cells/pixels that are touched by the polygons.
+The default is to include only the cells whose centers that are inside the polygons.

 \textinput{common_opts/opt_U}